lachatak/scalalearn/sparkscalaz/README.md

     }
   }
 ```
-There is a bit magic with the Monoid implicit which is required to be able to change the type of the state based on what type of work we have.
-As for us it will be a Map[String, BigDecimal] the implicit gives us an empty map to be able to kick start the computation.
+There is a bit magic with the Monoid implicit which is required to be able to change the type of the state based on the type we have in the Work.
+As for us it will be a Map[String, BigDecimal] the implicit gives us an empty initial map to be able to kick start the computation.
+If the state were a List it would provide an empty List for us.
+If it were in Int in this case it would be 0.
 The Spark context is just defined inside the method and injected to the work.
-After this point our computation definition really starts to work and produces a result.
+After this point our computation definition really starts to live and produces the sought-after result.
 As you can see it will be a triple.
 - List of messages were generated during the process
 - The final computation result which is a BigDecimal now
-- The current state which is a Map with all the partners
+- The current state which is a Map with all the partners and aggregated transaction amounts
-The rest is up to you how you use the results.
+How you would like to use the results is up to you.

 ### Conclusions ###
-I believe that the **ReaderWriterState** monad is a really good tool worth playing around with.
+I believe that the **ReaderWriterState** monad is a really good tool which is worth playing around with.
 We addressed reusability and modularity.
-I stronly belive we achieved this.
-Any block can be used individually and can be conbined with the others to form bigger, more complex computations.
+I stronly belive we achieved all of them.
+Any block can be used individually and can be combined with the others to form bigger, more complex computations.
 I hope I managed to show you some interesting ideas about it and also persuaded you that sometime it is beneficial to look a bit farther than your actual task.
-Though bear in mind ***YAGNI***!!
+Though, bear in mind ***YAGNI***!!